 However, the spouse and family look at him as if, since he has become ‘rehabilitated’, he can now handle family responsibilities and a job and businesses.
 The spouse thinks.”Now my world is finally in place.
 He will take care of my emotional and other needs.”
 This is the illusion of the co-dependent.

 The person who has undergone treatment also wants to take on work and take the financial reins into his own hands.
 However, trust is difficult to get by.
 The emotional rollercoaster ride comes back with a vengeance in the family.
 Surprisingly most separations and divorces happen after the dependent returns home from a rehabilitation centre.
 The co-dependent who, until this point, was ‘right’ about a lot of issues only because of the other person’s drinking/using, begins to realize that the person has now changed and does not indulge in emotional conversations and does not allow himself to get mood altered.

 This entire conflict is the result of the myth that the suffering addict is not just clean but, because he has undergone treatment, should be ‘perfect’.

-At AH we provide a luxury rehab facility with an Alternate life therapy program wherein the alcoholic/drug addict finds life and living beyond addiction to alcohol and drugs using various tools like counseling, meditation and writing, along with movies, meals out, hiking, etc; in short, living a complete life, not finding the need to drink or use.
+At Anatta Humanversity we provide a luxury rehab facility with an Alternate life therapy program wherein the alcoholic/drug addict finds life and lives beyond addiction to alcohol and drugs using various tools like counseling, meditation, and writing, along with movies, meals out, hiking, etc; in short, living a complete life, not finding the need to drink or use.
 The family too undergoes a similar process simultaneously so that both grow at an individual capacity and are able to then meet at a common platform of understanding.